iktucker/lt_dl_scanner/readme.md

 Click Save to Disk and await the success window.

 In PoR click customer dashboard, then click the "New From License" button to create a new customer from the scanned license.
 This is the same as the old ScanShell method.

+## Troubleshooting Tips

+First: It's supposed to look stuttery.
+I found that refreshing the camera view at the same rate as the cameras FPS resulted in greater than 20% CPU utilization, whereas my hack to limit refresh to a couple times a second lowered the utilization to 10%.

+If you find that some fields aren't scanning, check that the license_definition.json file is the same as the current WA state license definition.
+I used (https://www.dol.wa.gov/driverslicense/docs/barcodeCalibration-EDLEID-2017.pdf)[this document] as a reference.
+Maybe there is a newer one (or a similar file for your state).